-In a software release cycle, localization steps like extracting or updating language resource, pushing them to translation platform, pulling and packaging translations, quality checks, etc, seem necessary but sometimes they lack attention which results in delay.
+In a software release cycle, localization steps like extracting or updating language resource, pushing them to translation platform, pulling them back and packaging, quality checks, etc., seem necessary but sometimes they lack attention which affects translation quality and timely delivery.

-Transtats Jobs sync with translation platforms, release calendars, build systems and upstream repositories for registered packages to process translation data, and represent information through graphs for enabled languages grouped by releases.
-YML based jobs enhance capabilities and makes it flexible!
+Transtats jobs sync with translation platforms, release calendars, build systems and upstream repositories for packages to process translation data.
+And information is represented through charts & graphs for enabled languages; grouped by product releases.
+YML based jobs enhance capabilities and make it flexible!

-Tracking translation progress of packages for downstream releases with respect to current development seems meaningful to localization teams, developers, package maintainers and quality engineers.
-From estimating translation update volume to inspecting translations in what packaged, it can be engaged throughout a release.
+Tracking translation completeness of packages for product releases with respect to current development seems meaningful to localization teams, developers, package maintainers and quality engineers.
+From estimating translation update volume to inspecting translations in the built package, Transtats can be engaged throughout a release.

 Once a package is sync’ed with the translation platform, upstream repository, and build system through jobs, meaningful results can be obtained.
 It shows the translation position at all three places.
 Plus with branch mapping done, differences could be calculated which indicate whether a package is out-of-sync or not, and if so, which languages need attention to get it fixed.